Reed Sorenson: 2006–2008

 2006 brought on Sorenson's first season as a Nextel Cup Series regular, along with running a full-time driver in the Busch Series.
-His best finish in the 2006 Nextel Cup season was a fifth-place effort at Michigan International Speedway, and he ended the season with five top-ten finishes.
+His best finish in the 2006 Nextel Cup season was a fifth place effort at Michigan International Speedway, and he ended the season with five top-ten finishes.
 He finished 24th in the 2006 points Nextel Cup standings and was fourth in the 2006 Raybestos Rookie of the Year contest with 198 points finishing behind Denny Hamlin, Martin Truex Jr., and Clint Bowyer.
-He also fell in the Busch Series, dropping from fourth in the standings as a 19-year-old the year before to 10th place in 2006.
+He also fell in the Busch Series, dropping from fourth in the standings as a nineteen-year-old the year before to tenth place in 2006.

 Sorenson broke his 61-race winless streak in the Busch Series at Gateway International Speedway by leading 95 laps and avoiding late race cautions to win the Busch Gateway 250 in Madison, Illinois.
-In Cup, he had a career best finish of fourth, at the Coca-Cola 600, and later a third-place finish at his home track at Atlanta.
+In Cup, he had a career best finish offourth, at the Coca-Cola 600, and later a third place finish at his home track at Atlanta.
 Sorenson got his first career pole, at the Allstate 400.
 Sorenson became the youngest pole winner ever at Indianapolis Motor Speedway; at 21 years, 173 days old.
 He broke a record that stood for 72 years.
 It was previously held by Rex Mays, who won the pole for the Indianapolis 500 in 1935 at 22 years of age.
-Sorenson ended up leading 16 laps, and finishing in the fifth place, behind race winner, Tony Stewart.
+Sorenson ended up leading sixteen laps, and finishing in the fifth place, behind race winner, Tony Stewart.
 At the end of the 2007 season, he placed 22nd in the final standings, improving two spots from 2006 (although he actually scored fewer points than in his rookie season).

-Sorenson started the 2008 season off with a fifth-place finish in the Daytona 500.
+Sorenson started the 2008 season off with a fifth place finish in the Daytona 500.
 This was the peak of his performances for the season.
-He got another top ten finish with some late race strategy in a rain shortened New Hampshire race.
+He got another top-ten finish with some late race strategy in a rain shortened New Hampshire race.
 He was temporarily replaced by Scott Pruett at Infineon Raceway in an attempt to gain points in the owners' standings.
-Sorenson ran a limited 2008 NASCAR Nationwide Series competing in the Aaron's 312 at Talladega Superspeedway in the Fitz Motorsports No. 22 Arctic Ice-sponsored car.
+Sorenson ran a limited 2008 NASCAR Nationwide Series competing in the Aaron's 312 at Talladega Superspeedway in the Fitz Motorsports No. 22 Arctic Ice car.

 Sorenson competed in the Missouri-Illinois Dodge Dealers 250 at Gateway International Raceway to defend his win from 2007, in the No. 40 Fastenal Chip Ganassi Racing Dodge.
 He was involved in a mid-race wreck that ended his chance to defend his title.
-On August 26, 2008, it was announced that the 2008 season was to be Sorenson's last season with Ganassi, after signing a multi year contract with Gillett Evernham Motorsports to start the 2009 season.
+On August 26, 2008, it was announced that the 2008 season was to be Sorenson's last season with Ganassi, after signing a multi-year contract with Gillett Evernham Motorsports to start the 2009 season.
 He ended the year 32nd in points.